Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 - business coaching and training for businesses in communities that lack these resources

-The examples listed above are not an exhaustive list of initiatives that an applicant can undertake.
-Additionally, undertaking one of the above examples does not guarantee the applicant funding.
+The examples listed above are not an exhaustive list of initiatives that an applicant could undertake.
+Additionally, undertaking one of the above examples did not guarantee the applicant funding.

 Ineligible project costs